EMurrell/EMurrell/README.md

 **I am a Frontend Developer.**

 I work with agencies and small businesses to create engaging digital products.

-Leveraging tools such as Next.js and TailwindCSS, I specialize in programming pixel-perfect, responsive user interfaces.
+I use tools like Reactjs and TailwindCSS to build pixel-perfect, responsive user interfaces.

 View my: